 |This toolkits is for school representatives to use to campaign against academy conversion for their school.
 The NUT is campaigning to defend a unified state education system and believes the best way to do this is for schools to remain part of the local authority family of schools.

 This toolkit is for NUT representatives in schools which are intending to convert, or have already converted to an academy.
 The purpose of the pack is two-fold.
 It is to guide you through the process that your school will follow in the conversion to an academy, and it is to equip you with information and guidance on how to promote the interests of the Union’s members in your academy school post-conversion.

 Academy Transfers - NUT Guidance for School Representatives and Activists

-This Briefing is intended as a guide to NUT members, school reps and divisional secretaries on the requirement on governing bodies around consultation on the question of whether or not a school should convert to academy status.
+- A Briefing for NUT members, school reps and divisional secretaries which explains the requirement on governing bodies around consultation on the question of whether or not a school should convert to academy status.